Traffic stop shooting in Scottsdale: traffic footage released

 Scottsdale police share video footage of traffic stop shooting

-PHOENIX — New footage showing a fatal traffic stop shooting between a carjacking suspect and Scottsdale police was released Tuesday.
+PHOENIX — New footage showing a fatal traffic stop shooting between a man suspected of stealing a vehicle and Scottsdale police was released Tuesday.

 Police said the shooting last Thursday took place after officers attempted a traffic stop on 52-year-old Laquanza Young, who was driving a stolen vehicle during rush hour.

-Note: Correction: This story originally described Young as a carjacking suspect.
-However, Scottsdale authorities told KTAR News 92.3 FM the vehicle was reported stolen out of Phoenix and Young ended up being the driver.
-The story has been updated to remove references to carjacking.